vicevirus/vicevirus/README.md

 - 🍝 Still writes spaghetti code. 😢

 - ❓ Ask me anything about computer network, hardware, cybersecurity and programming.
-Not that I could really answer everything but I love discussing..
+Although I may not have all the answers, I am happy to have conversations and discuss various topics about computers!